shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “What?
 No. I barely know you.”

-“Well I am your guide and translator, consider a prepayment for my services.”
+“Well I am your guide and translator, consider it a prepayment for my services.”

 “Well we don’t need a guide.
 I have this map.”
 Gra pulled it out of his bag.
 “Besides, what do you need 200 gold for?”